Interested in getting started with us? Here's details:

 PAYING FOR THE FIRST LESSON/CANCELLING THE FIRST LESSON

-You have probably already given Pamela your credit card information to secure that first lesson.
-If not, she’ll be contacting you shortly to arrange this.
+We ask for a credit card to secure that first lesson.
 We have a 48-hour cancellation policy, with some exceptions: (1) if we have to cancel because of weather or other unforeseen circumstances, of course you don’t have to pay and (2) if you are sick or there is another emergency, we may waive the 48-hour period and (3) if, at the time of the lesson itself, we feel that we cannot safely put you on a horse, you have the option to take a dismounted, horsemanship lesson or get a full refund.

-Seven Oaks Farm encourages students to ride at least twice a week, so that they stay fit enough to do justice to themselves and their horses.
-We offer both 5-lesson packages and monthly packages.
-Both are designed to be for group lessons, although there is no extra charge if you end up in a private or semi-private by default.
-The monthly packages are the most economical way to ride.
+Seven Oaks Farm requires most students to ride at least twice a week, so that they stay fit enough to do justice to themselves and their horses.
+We offer monthly packages, that are designed to be for group lessons, although there is no extra charge if you end up in a private or semi-private by default.
 When you purchase a monthly package, you pay for an approximate number of lessons.
 Built into the price is the assumption that vacations, illness, bad weather, etc, will result in some missed lessons.
 As the per-lesson price is very low, we don’t guarantee make-ups, although we’ll do our best to reschedule missed lessons.
-Please see here for a more detailed explanation of makeup lessons.
-Prices for lessons vary and are subject to change without notice--see here for current pricing
+Please see HERE for a more detailed explanation of makeup lessons and how our cancellation policy works.
+Prices for lessons vary and are subject to change without notice--see HERE for current pricing